The TL;DR Guide

 Schedule: I generally check my sprouts in the morning, and again in the evening.
 About 12 hours apart.

-Days 1 - 2: If the seeds look dry, It’s Ok to water them a third time
+Days 1 - 2: If the seeds look dry, It’s ok to water them a third time

-Days 2+: If there is humidification in the jar, you don't even need to rinse them.
 Just give him a shake (which distributes the water inside) and check on them again at your next scheduled rinse time.

 Harvest when your sprouts have emerged from their seeds to the desired size and texture.

 The entire principle of the Sprout Spout is to allow airflow to do its job and give the sprouts the opportunity to thrive.
-This is the very reason I invented the Sprout Spout.
-Quality seeds are not cheap and you deserve every advantage possible on your journey of health.

 Congrats on your deep dive learning Lab.
 Now let’s explore some of the recipes to take advantage of those huge harvests you will be enjoying.